funbotic/funbotic/README.md

 # Changelog

+## 1.1.3
+- All ACF fields are now registered via PHP.
+Make sure any fields registered through the site UI are deleted!
+- Added a checkbox allowing for Administrators to toggle whether or not a camper is currently attending camp.
+  This determines whether or not their name will appear when tagging photos.

 ## 1.1.2
 - Logging in from /wp-admin now redirects the user to the Profile page, for a more seamless experience.